Hetawk/meddef-app/README.md

 A beautiful React Native application for testing the **MedDef (Medical Defense)** model - a novel adversarial-resilient medical imaging system with Defense-Aware Attention Mechanism (DAAM).

+**Developed by CI2P Laboratory**
+School of Information Science and Engineering
+University of Jinan

 ## 🏥 About MedDef

 MedDef represents a paradigm shift in medical AI security, integrating adversarial robustness directly into feature extraction through three synergistic components: